 Other network details for administrators: TTI_Church network: IP 10.0.4.xx (static xx=10-99, DHCP assigned numbers from xx=102-254), Gateway 10.0.4.1, Primary DNS 8.8.8.8, Secondary DNS 62.94.0.1..
 The router has a (password protected) web page at 10.0.4.1, the access point at 10.0.4.2.
 For the TTI_1, TTI_2, TTI_3, and TTI_5 networks, replace the 4 in the TTI_Church IP with 1,2,3,5...
-Other equipment attached to the network: a phone adapter, internet radio attached to TTI_1, a wireless print server (10.0.4.10, print queue 'hp'), and possibly the NEC projector on DHCP.
+Other equipment attached to the network: a phone adapter, a wireless range extender (possibly), internet radio attached to TTI_1, a wireless print server (10.0.4.10, print queue 'hp'), and possibly the NEC projector on DHCP.
 Do not assign your own static IP number on personal hardware without consulting MDT.

 There is a central file server (a Synology DS1513+ 5 Bay DiskStation Desktop NAS with 10 TB of storage) attached directly to the main router box on 192.168.1.200.
-This will be used in the summer school to access common files via NFS.
+Access to this can be provided on request for local events.

 Please be mindful of the needs of other users of the network.
-Although we have an excellent connection, it is clear that most people are now turning up with WiFi-enabled smartphones and tablets, and simultaneous use by up to 60 devices can in principle lead to certain issues..
+Although we have an excellent connection, it is clear that most people are now turning up with WiFi-enabled smartphones and tablets, and it remains to be seen whether things will scale up to allow 60 people to do this, whilst using 30+ laptops and all the other stuff..
 The network was upgraded this year for precisely this reason, but it is gently suggested that downloading Gb of files, playing streaming music or videos through your smartphones, enabling automatic software updates, might not be a good idea..
-Remember we're in the middle of nowhere - it's amazing that it works at all.
+Remember we're in the middle of nowhere - it's amazing that it works at all!

-Note also that currently there is network coverage only in the main TTI building and garden, in the Luxury Bedouin Tent, and in the Doctor's House, but not in any of the other houses we use for accommodation (Casa Franca, Casa Gianpiero, Casa Luciana, Casa Sarda, Casa Lontana, Casa Liana, Casa Giovanni).
+Note also that currently there is network coverage only in the main TTI building and garden, and in the Luxury Bedouin Tent, but not in any of the other houses we use for accommodation (Doctor's House, Casa Franca, Casa Gianpiero, Casa Luciana, Casa Sarda, Casa Lontana).
+An extension to the Doctor's House has been ordered, and this will hopefully be physically enacted before the conference (the network people are a bit behind schedule because of recent bad weather..).